nest/nest-simulator/doc/htmldoc/neurons/neuron_types.rst

      NEST convention: ``cond`` (aka COBA)

+     Model post-synaptic responses to incoming spikes as changes in conductances. response of hte post syn neuron is dependent on the neuronal state.

+     see more details on ...
      Synaptic inputs are represented as changes in membrane conductance (`g`).
      These changes depend on the opening and closing of ion channels, which are often modeled based on voltage or neurotransmitter binding.